pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

     pub fn build_screen_from_route(route: AppRoute) -> Box<dyn Screen> // in this case, pointer to a heap-allocated generic implementation of the Screen trait (see later)
 ```

+#### Persistent configuration

+The required configuration files are stored as a TOML file in the OS-appropriate local user folder, thanks to the [directories](https://github.com/dirs-dev/directories-rs) crate. serde is used for (de)serialization purposes.
+Loading the configuration, if it already exists, is done at setup by the Ui structure.

 #### Inputs handling

 Basically a bridge between low-level events from crossterm and high-level application actions which are the following (for now):